Neuroscience at Virginia Tech

 Virginia Tech is in the midst of unprecedented growth in neurobiology-related research, training, and education.

-In 2010, Virginia Tech opened the Virginia Tech Carilion Research Institute (VTCRI), an institute focused on translational, biomedical research with 16 neuroscience laboratories exploring brain development, function and disease.
-The focus of neuroscience at VTCRI is broad, spanning from cell and molecular neurobiology to clinical research in human populations.
-VTCRI neuroscientists are clustered into several centers, which include the Developmental and Translational Neurobiology Center (DTNC; directed by Michael Fox), the Center for Glial Biology in Health, Disease and Cancer (CGBHDC; directed by Harald Sontheimer), the Addiction Recovery Research Center (ARRC; directed by Warren Bickel), the Human Neuroimaging Laboratory (HNL; directed by Read Montague), and the Neuromotor Research Clinic (NRC; directed by Sharon Ramey).
+In 2010, Virginia Tech opened Fralin Biomedical Research Institute at VTC, an institute focused on translational, biomedical research with 16 neuroscience laboratories exploring brain development, function and disease.
+The focus of neuroscience at Fralin Biomedical Research Institute at VTC is broad, spanning from cell and molecular neurobiology to clinical research in human populations.
+Fralin Biomedical Research Institute at VTC neuroscientists are clustered into several centers, which include the Developmental and Translational Neurobiology Center (DTNC; directed by Michael Fox), the Center for Glial Biology in Health, Disease and Cancer (CGBHDC; directed by Harald Sontheimer), the Addiction Recovery Research Center (ARRC; directed by Warren Bickel), the Human Neuroimaging Laboratory (HNL; directed by Read Montague), and the Neuromotor Research Clinic (NRC; directed by Sharon Ramey).

 Virginia Tech also recently established a first-of-its-kind School of Neuroscience (SON; directed by Harald Sontheimer).
 In its first year, the SON successfully recruited 10 tenure-track faculty, with many additional tenure-track faculty recruits expected over the next two years.